11 Things You Need to Know Before Getting Backyard Chickens

 Chickens like treats.
 The best treats give them entertainment, too.
 One of the things that we do is make them a treat block.
 Pecking at that gives them something to do that will entertain them for days!
 We also have a berry bush in the yard.
 The chickens like to jump up (yes, they literally jump) to get the berries.
 Other treats we give them include bread crumbs, leftover fruit (remove apple cores), or a handful of scratch grains.
 They will eat just about anything you give them.
 Just make sure whatever you give them is not toxic to chickens-do a little research! 🙂

 As the hens start to mature, they will start laying eggs.
-Their eggs start out very small when they first start laying, but eventually get to be “large” or even “extra large” like you see at the store.
+Their eggs start out very small when they first start laying, but eventually get to be “large” or even “extra-large”, such as you would see at the store.
 (Am I the only one who used to wonder how the store how eggs could come in different sizes?)

 Now then…are you wondering what are you going to do with all of the eggs from those backyard chickens?
 Don’t worry!
 I’ve got your back, Jack!
 Check out these yummy egg recipes and start cooking!